-Applicants must observe the page limitation(s) listed under "PAGE LIMITATIONS AND

-CONTENT FOR ALL SUBMISSION FORMATS:".
+Applicants must observe the page limitation(s) listed under "PAGE LIMITATIONS AND CONTENT FOR ALL SUBMISSION FORMATS:".
 Page limitation(s) do not include SFs and OMB-approved forms.

 All applications must be double-spaced.
-An application that exceeds the cited page limitation for double-spaced pages in the Project Description file or the Appendices file will have the last extra pages removed and the removed pages will not be reviewed.
+An application that exceeds the cited page limitation for double-spaced pages in the Project Description file or the Appendices file will have extra pages removed and those pages will not be reviewed.